GStreamer/gstreamer/sdk-playback-tutorial-playbin-usage.md

 ## The multilingual player

-Copy this code into a text file named `playback-tutorial-1.c` (or find it in the SDK installation).
+Copy this code into a text file named `playback-tutorial-1.c` (or find it in the GStreamer installation).

 **playback-tutorial-1.c**